Skip to main content

 Workforce Pathways

-Programs aimed at curriculum development, mentorship, teaching practices, and recruitment that are dedicated to improving interest in family medicine, pediatrics, and independent primary care
+Programs aimed at curriculum development, mentorship, teaching practices, and workforce development that are dedicated to improving interest in family medicine, pediatrics, and independent primary care

 CLINICAL INNOVATION